Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 So, it would make sense that this company would be the ones to make the best racing gaming chair on the market.

-Right now, on amazon, the DXRacer Racing Series Newedge Edition chair is $350.
+Check the price right now on Amazon: DXRacer Racing Series Newedge Edition chair

 But you’re getting a lot for your money in this chair.

 Not all the dimensions are the same for each DXRacer chair, so you should go check out their buying guide at their Amazon page to choose the right racing chair for you.

 Each series fits better with a different frame, and this will, of course, affect your price.